keycloak/keycloak-quickstarts/CONTRIBUTING.md

 Also, please remember that we do receive a fairly large amount of PRs and also have code to write ourselves, so we may not be able to respond to your PR immediately.

 WARNING: Please send pull requests to the branch `main`.
-The pull requests are not supposed to be sent to any other branch (especially not to the `latest` branch, which is always overwritten from the content of the `main` branch during every release).
+The pull requests are not supposed to be sent to any other branch.

 ### Finding something to work on